 Signals should be taken anytime if the first day signal is missed.

 When both sides of any pair have a Sell signal, the algorithms are undecided, and you are in a neutral position, waiting for a Buy.

-When both sides of any pair have a Sell signal or after any Sell signal, you may choose a different pair to follow if preferred.
+When both sides of any pair have a Sell signal or after any Sell signal, you may choose a different pair to follow with a higher rank if preferred.

 Keep these ETFs in your account for as long as they have a Buy signal and Sell them on the FIRST day you receive a Sell signal.Suggestions for Choosing Which Pairs to Follow.
 Here are some tips.

 Professional Portfolios generally fluctuate with market conditions and contain 50% - 70% of US Stocks + 30% - 40% of European and World Stocks + 10% - 30% of Fixed Income and Bonds +10% of Specialty Items such as Volatility.
 DIVERSITY reduces RISK.